Simplified calculus for semimartingales: Multiplicative compensators and changes of measure: Compensators of processes with independent increments

 \section{Compensators of processes with independent increments}

-The following generalization of the L\'evy-Khintchin formula in Theorem~\ref{T:200603}\ref{T:200603.1} seems to be missing in the literature. \citet[Proposition~3.12]{kallsen.muhle-karbe.10} prove a special case of Theorem~\ref{T:200603}\ref{T:200603.2}, assuming strict positivity (and real-valuedness) of the stochastic exponential, which allows an application of a measure change technique in their proof.
+The following generalization of the L\'evy-Khintchin formula in Theorem~\ref{T:200603}\ref{T:200603.1} seems to be missing in the literature.
+Kallsen and Muhle-Karbe \cite[Proposition~3.12]{kallsen.muhle-karbe.10.spa} prove a special case of Theorem~\ref{T:200603}\ref{T:200603.2}, assuming strict positivity (and real-valuedness) of the stochastic exponential, which allows an application of a measure change technique in their proof.
+In the same context, Cont and Tankov \cite[Proposition~8.23]{cont.tankov.04} do not require positivity but only treat the special case of L\'evy processes.

 \begin{theorem}[Stochastic exponential of a process with independent increments] Let $Y$ denote a $\Cx$--valued semimartingale with independent increments and define the deterministic time